saramic/simple-banking-service-code-challenge/README.md

 6. all currency is considered AUD and set in `lib/config.rb`
 7. Money gem rounding is set to be explicitly `BigDecimal::ROUND_HALF_UP` but any partial values will cause the program to exit with an error
+8. if there are no transfers the balances will just flow through and be output unaltered

 TODO ... this will come out of incomplete work from the Work Log analysis